pymc-devs/pymc/docs/source/developer_guide.rst

 ``(size, ) + param.shape`` arrays *conditioned* on the information from ``point``.
 This is the backbone for forwarding random simulation.
-The ``draw_values`` function is a recursive algorithm to try to resolve all the dependence outside of Theano, by walking the Theano computational graph, it is complicated and a constant pain point for bug fixing: https://github.com/pymc-devs/pymc3/blob/master/pymc3/distributions/distribution.py#L217-L529 (But also see a `recent
+The ``draw_values`` function is a recursive algorithm to try to resolve all the dependence outside of Aesara, by walking the Aesara computational graph, it is complicated and a constant pain point for bug fixing: https://github.com/pymc-devs/pymc3/blob/master/pymc3/distributions/distribution.py#L217-L529 (But also see a `recent